 &lt;sup>5 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of set out in existing safeguarding policies.
-It is not necessary for schools and colleges to have distinct policies on implementing the Prevent duty.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas guidance issued under section 29 of the CTSA 2015 ("the Prevent guidance").
+Paragraphs 57-76 of the Prevent guidance are concerned specifically with schools (but also cover childcare).
+It is anticipated that the duty will come into force for sixth form colleges and FE colleges early in the autumn.